 As well as being able to see in all light conditions, due to their ability to integrate with analytics software to reduce false alarms, thermal cameras are ideal for covering large areas where it is impractical or even impossible for the area to be manned by guards.

-By using Thermal Network Cameras for monitoring along the perimeter of the site, which is equipped with video analytics software installed, the plant is able to detect people, animals and objects with the utmost precision, both in lit conditions and in complete darkness, limiting so-called “false positives”, even at long distances. in addition to raising the alarm, the camera also shows the photo that triggered it.
+By using thermal network cameras for monitoring along the perimeter of the site, which is equipped with video analytics software installed, the plant is able to detect people, animals and objects with the outmost precision, both in lit conditions and in complete darkness, limiting so-called “false positives”, even at long distances.
+In addition to raising the alarm, the camera also shows the photo that triggered it.
 This enables the security guard to quickly get an overview of the situation and react accordingly, even from a remote location.
 Read more about the case study.

 Another benefit of thermal cameras in today’s privacy-conscious society is that they don’t deliver images that allow reliable personal identification, such as specific facial features.
-This is especially useful regarding privacy regulations, as it ensures an organization will remain safely in compliance, without missing potential threats.
+This is especially useful regarding privacy regulations like, as it ensures an organization will remain safely in compliance, without missing potential threats.

 Remote temperature monitoring